LEAG – a future full of energy

 The LEAG organisation

-LEAG is the common brand for our group of companies.
-The two main operating units are Lausitz Energie Bergbau AG and Lausitz Energie Kraftwerke AG.
-Both have their own subsidiaries which support them in fulfilling their tasks, provide services and at the same time address new customers in their respective segments.
+LEAG is the joint umbrella brand of our group of companies.
+Lausitz Energie Verwaltungs GmbH is the majority owner of the two central operating units: Lausitz Energie Bergbau AG and Lausitz Energie Kraftwerke AG.
+Both have their own subsidiaries which support them in fulfilling their tasks, provide services and at the same time address new customers in the respective segment.

 While coal-fired power generation will be scaled back by the end of 2038 to protect the environment and climate, we must be able to ensure a reliable supply of electricity and heat for tomorrow.
 That's why we have realigned our business strategy.
 We are driving sustainable energy solutions and operating in new business areas.